 Historical criticism, historiography, and research.

-Credit Hour(s): 3 Prerequisites: HIS250 with a grade of C or better.
-Semester Offered: Fall
+HIS250 with a grade of C or better.

 HIS460: Internship

 Students may receive graduation credit for internships with appropriate disciplinary content that meet the faculty-approved criteria for academic internships.
 Such experiences include a significant reflective component and must be supervised by a full-time member of the Georgetown College faculty.